Mutational signatures: APOBEC enzymes

 APOBEC3 family of cytidine deaminase enzymes respond to viral infections by editing viral genome, but the enzymatic activity of APOBEC3A and APOBEC3B has also been found to cause unwanted host genome editing and may even participate to oncogenesis in human papillomavirus-related cancers.

 Signature 2 and Signature 13 are enriched for C>T and C>G substitutions and are thought to arise from cytidine deaminase activity of the AID/APOBEC enzymes family.

 A germline deletion polymorphism involving APOBEC3A and APOBEC3B is associated with high burden of Signature 2 and Signature 13 mutations.
 This polymorphism is considered to be of moderate penetrance (two-fold above background risk) for breast cancer risk.
 The exact roles and mechanisms underlying APOBEC-mediated genome editing are not yet fully delineated, but activation-induced cytidine deaminase(AID)/APOBEC complex is thought to be involved in host immune response to viral infections and lipid metabolism.

-Both Signature 2 and Signature 13 are feature cytosine to uracil substitutions due to cytidine deaminases.
+Both Signature 2 and Signature 13 feature cytosine to uracil substitutions due to cytidine deaminases.
 Signature 2 has a higher proportion of C[T>C]N substitutions and Signature 13 a higher proportion of T[C>G]N substitutions.
 APOBEC3A and APOBEC3B-mediated mutagenesis preferentially involve the lagging DNA strand during replication.